nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 New boards being brought up will need to add capabilities files in the appropriate locations for the Video Tast tests to run properly.

+## Runtime Variables

+The encode tests uncompress video files in order to create a local file for processing.
+Under nominal conditions these files should be removed after the test has run.
+These uncompressed files along with their descriptive .json files can be left on the device by passing the `removeArtifacts` variable to tast:

+    tast run -var=videovars.removeArtifacts=false $HOST video.EncodeAccel.*

 ## Video decoder integration tests (`video.DecodeAccel`)

 These tests validate video decoding at the **Chrome `//media`** level for